justin/jww-error-reporting/README.md

 - There is no validation of the keys in terms of overriding a "reserved" key.
 - There is no vlaidation to ensure that the set of "required" keys are included in each payload.
 This is not as urgent since we ouly allow sending a full `ReportableError` right now.
 - Somewhat related, there is no support presently for sending a non-error payload.
 We would like to support an API that just sends an arbitrary dictionary: `func post(payload: [ErrorPayloadKey: AnyHashable])`
+- The LogzIO service presently only supports sending data using the `secure` `LogzIO.Connection` type.
+Support for `streaming` and `insecure` is pending.
 - There is no feedback if an error fails to upload outside of the development console.

 ## Futher Help